 Marshalltown Trowel changed its name in 2003.
 The company had long since become more than just a “trowel” supplier and now offers over 5,000 products for professionals and do-it-yourselfers in asphalt, brick, concrete, drywall, EIFS, flooring, paint, plaster, stucco, tile and wallpaper.
 To its customers and others in the industry, the company is known for the best tools and it is known by one name—MARSHALLTOWN.

 A long ways from the small machine shop the Williams brothers began over 125 years ago, MARSHALLTOWN is now one of the largest tool manufacturers in the world.
 Despite its growth and innovation, the company has stayed true to its roots.
 It still manufactures tools with superior quality and it still uses honesty and square dealing.
 However, staying true to its roots does not mean it hasn’t changed.
 MARSHALLTOWN continues making major improvements to its infrastructure and manufacturing and distribution processes to ensure that it can continue to serve its customers well for the next 125 years.

 (1st and 2nd Shift) The Die Technician reports to a Senior Engineering Specialist and provides technical support to assist with the maintenance of dies, tooling, and fixtures.
 The Die Technician is responsible for building tools and dies from engineering drawings using mills,...

-The Maintenance Technician is responsible for performing highly diversified duties to install, troubleshoot, repair and maintain production and facility equipment according to safety, predictive and productive maintenance systems and processes to support the achievement of the site's business...
+(3rd Shift) The Maintenance Technician is responsible for performing highly diversified duties to install, troubleshoot, repair and maintain production and facility equipment according to safety, predictive and productive maintenance systems and processes to support the...